 Penny pinchers take note: This is a great way to save big on a honeymoon without taking a hit on luxury.
 The goal of the tiny house movement is to reduce the owners’ carbon footprints and allow them to have all the joy of homeownership, with a significantly reduced cost (and a fraction of the space, of course).
 As a tiny vacation home renter, you’ll reap some of those benefits—and after splurging on the wedding of your dreams, your bank account (or whoever’s footing the bill) will be happy you went with a more affordable option.

 This adorable home sits on a private lot just off of Virginia’s Chesapeake Bay.
 Enjoy access to the water and take out the canoes or bikes that come with the rental.
-Tiny houses are known for making do with small spaces but this one outdoes itself: The wood, white and blue interior has a full kitchen and an enclosed living room on the main level, with a lofted bed upstairs.
-From $120/night
+Tiny houses are known for making do with small spaces but this one outdoes itself: the wood, white, and blue interior has a full kitchen and an enclosed living room on the main level, with a lofted bed upstairs.
+From $122/night

 Celebrate your nuptials with one-on-one time in a little house carved out among the redwoods in Carmel-by-the-Sea, California.
 Don’t let the modest exterior fool you.
 Wood accents and honey-colored walls make for a warm, inviting space.
 No need to descend the main stairs outside to take in the forest view—the master bathroom upstairs has a private terrace with seating.
 From $295/night.

-This quaint shotgun home is a bit of peace and quiet in the middle of a city known for both is history and it bustling nightlife: New Orleans.
-The small space includes a sitting room just off the entry way, an updated kitchen, and two twin beds in a doorless room that leads to the bathroom at the back of the house.
-The back door gives way to outdoor seating, but don’t worry about any Mardi Gras goers walking past: The iconic French Quarter is a short car or bus ride away, which makes this cottage a great combination of city living and privacy.
-From $123/night.
+This quaint shotgun home is a bit of peace and quiet in the middle of a city known for both is history and its bustling nightlife: New Orleans.
+The small space includes a sitting room just off the entryway, an updated kitchen, and two twin beds in a doorless room that leads to the bathroom at the back of the house.
+The back door gives way to outdoor seating, but don’t worry about any Mardi Gras goers walking past: the iconic French Quarter is a short car or bus ride away, which makes this cottage a great combination of city living and privacy.
+From $55/night.

 The trick to this 500-square-foot tiny house in Nashville is its flow.
-Stonework on the outside leads into a cozy entryway, and a large accordion door opens to connect the kitchen with an outdoor patio.
-But its best amenity can be seen from outside the front door: There’s a pool in the back!
-Take a dip with your new spouse under the sun or the stars—a mini–fire pit sits poolside.
-From $225/night.
+The stonework on the outside leads into a cozy entryway, and a large accordion door opens to connect the kitchen with an outdoor patio.
+But its best amenity can be seen from outside the front door: there’s a pool in the back!
+Take a dip with your new spouse under the sun or the stars—a mini fire pit sits poolside.

 Are you totally sold on having a tiny-house honeymoon?
 Fish has one big suggestion before you add your e-signature to those rental documents: “Each tiny house is unique, so look at all the photos, read all the reviews, and ask questions of the homeowner or property manager to make sure that your mental image of what it means to honeymoon in a tiny house matches the reality.”